 Advertisements

-- Use a mild, balanced fertilizer to keep your succulents strong and healthy during growing seasons.
+- Use a mild, balanced fertilizer to keep succulents strong and healthy during growing seasons.
 After fall, you do not have to feed your plants until the cold season ends.

 Source: juicykits.com